-6. Prosecutions
+7. Prosecutions

-- 6.1 Licensing Inspectors tend not to prosecute under LA03.
-Although there are a number of offences the outcome of prosecutions are not usually that much of a deterrent.
-We have found that the threat of Review, which could ultimately end up in the revocation of the licence to be a much better way of encouraging problematic premises to promote the licensing objectives. - 6.2 In some cases it may be appropriate for a responsible authority to apply for a review at the same time as taking a prosecution.
-Such decisions are made on a case by case basis e.g. prosecutions have been undertaken under LA03 where shops have sold to alcohol to children in addition to calling a review. - 6.3 Prosecutions are more common under other legislation, most notably the Health Act 2006.
-In 2011 we have instigated 24 prosecutions for offences under the Health Act.
+- 7.1 City Inspectors can prosecute for offences under the LA03.
+Although there are a number of potential offences, the outcome of previous prosecutions can mean they are not much of a deterrent.
+As one of the outcomes of a review application is the revocation of licence, the review process is considered to be a much better way of encouraging problematic premises to comply with relevant conditions and promote the licensing objectives. - 7.2 In some cases it may be appropriate for a responsible authority to apply for a review at the same time as taking a prosecution.
+Such decisions are made on a case by case basis e.g. prosecutions have been undertaken under LA03 where shops have sold to alcohol to children in addition to calling a review. - 7.3 The designated premises supervisor for 7 Seas Grocery Store, 332 Kilburn Lane, W9, was prosecuted by City Inspectors under Section 136 of the Licensing Act for persistently selling alcohol outside permitted hours.
+He was fined a total of £2500 (£500 for each offence).
+He was also ordered to pay costs of £2933 and a victim surcharge of £50.
+The City Inspectors also applied for a review of the premises licence, which resulted in revocation of the licence.
+The full set of documents can be found on the Licensing Register at: http://idoxpa.westminster.gov.uk/online-applications/simpleSearchResults.do?action=firstPage - 7.4 City Inspectors have taken forward more prosecutions under other legislation, most notably the Health Act 2006.
+Since 01 April 2015 City Inspectors have brought the following prosecutions for offences under the Health Act (failure to prevent smoking) including: